allegheny-computer-science-101-f2020/lab07/README.md

 ## Introduction

-Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the solution for a laboratory assignment seven in a Data Abstraction introductory computer science class that uses the Java programming language.
-The GitHub Actions CI builds for this repository will pass, as evidenced by a green ✔ instead of a red ✗ appearing in the commit logs.
-An instructor would use this repository to create a "starter" repository with purposefully omitted features that a student would then need to add in order to achieve the stated learning objectives.
-Please bear in mind that much of the content in this document is written in its current form under the assumption that it will also accompany the "starter" repository that an instructor shares with a student through the use of [GitHub Classroom](https://classroom.github.com/).
+Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the starter files for a laboratory assignment seven in a Data Abstraction introductory computer science class that uses the Java programming language.

 This assignment requires a programmer to implement and test a benchmarking framework that supports the empirical evaluation of the `SinglyLinkedList`'s method that produces a textual representation of its contained data and a recursive method of a programmer's choice.
 Please note that this assignment will also require you to read and use Java classes that contain a test suite.
 Specifically, the programmer is responsible for learning how to run and extend a test suite written in the JUnit testing framework, as explained in Section 1.9\.
 As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for all of the Java classes must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).